tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 ## NOTICE ##

-Tomcat embedded can be built here but has not been tested and therefore we are currently not providing pre-built releases.
-If you happen to test that and it works, please advise and we will start adding embedded pre-built releases.

 As of logback 1.1.7, it is no longer necessary to include `${catalina.home}` in server.xml for logback-access.
 We have also realligned our code to better match logback in all ways.
 Throughout this documentation you will read about the prior setup and the new setup.
 Both should work without problems.